itsdfish/SequentialSamplingModels.jl/docs/src/index.md

 - [Turing.jl](https://turinglang.org/dev/docs/using-turing/get-started): Bayesian parameter estimation

 ## Background
 SSMs, also known as an evidence accumulation models, are a broad class of dynamic models of human decision making in which evidence for each option accumulates until the evidence for one option reaches a decision threshold.
-Models within this class make different assumptions about the nature of the evidence accumulation process (see the references below for a broad overview).An example of the evidence accumulation process is illustrated below for the Leaking Competing Accumulator (LCA):
+Models within this class make different assumptions about the nature of the evidence accumulation process.
+An example of the evidence accumulation process is illustrated below for the Leaking Competing Accumulator (LCA):

 ```@setup accumulation
 using Plots